ArjunNair17/Spotify-Buds/README.md

 # Setting up the Development Environment

-To set up the development environment for SpotifyBuds, please follow these steps:
+To set up the development environment for SpotifyBuds and make the app on your own, please follow these steps:

 * Clone the repository to your local machine using the following command:
 * Navigate to the project's root directory: